Zxurian/netsuite-style/README.md

 Version History
 ===============
+v0.1.8
+* marged page-title-secondline with page-title-firstline
+* got rid of initial margin of table data on record view

 v0.1.7
 * Decrease size of font in list views
 * Removed horizontal scroll from field help window